stratis-storage/stratisd/README.md

 installed by distribution packaging; or manually, by copying `stratisd.conf` to `/etc/dbus-1/system.d/`.

+#### Setting Log Levels
+The command-line option, `--log-level`, may be used to set the stratisd log level.
+This option sets the level for the stratisd components only.

+For finer-grained control over the log level of any stratisd component or dependency use the `RUST_LOG` environment variable.
+Please consult the documentation for the `env_logger` crate for additional information on the use of `RUST_LOG`.

 #### Testing

 Stratisd is tested in two ways.
 The first way makes use of the Rust test